New Bolton Center's Mammalian Pathology Service is able to perform autopsies on a wide variety of species, including:

+The immunohistochemical technique also enables detection antigens expressed by neoplastic tissue (tumor antigens).
 For a detailed list of available services, fees, or the submission form, please click on the appropriate link below.
-To submit samples for testing, please fill out the form below and refer to the submission information section for information on shipping and sample preparation.
+To submit samples for testing, please fill out the submission form below and refer to the submission information section for information on shipping and sample preparation.

 Sample Preparation and Shipping Guidelines

 - Business hours: 8:00 a.m. to 5:00 p.m.
 Monday - Friday.
 For emergency consultation with a pathologist, please call (610) 444-5800.

 Research within the Mammalian Pathology Laboratory focuses on issues related to animal health and disease.
 Current topics of interest include:

 - Equine and bovine laminitis

 For more information regarding current research projects or to initiate a partnership for additional research, please contact the laboratory.

 The expertise of the faculty and staff of the Mammalian Pathology Laboratory Service accommodates numerous opportunities for training in large animal pathology and anatomy for both veterinary students and pathology residents.
 Students and residents working in large animal pathology gain hands-on experience by assisting in necropsies, observing histopathology, and working one on one with a knowledgeable pathologist to learn more about specific disease processes.